FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 As Eminem seemed to move on, Benzino continued to try and discredit the artist.
 Many fans began to grow tired and annoyed by his efforts.
 Benzino eventually left The Source, as his rivalry with Eminem (and Eminem's popularity) threatened the stability of the magazine.

 8. American record producer and rapper Jermaine Dupri has been around since 1992 and has worked with many well known artists.
 In 2002, in an interview with XXL magazine, Dupri made several enemies through his cocky claims.
-Which claim in particular seemed to be the route of this bad blood?
+Which claim in particular seemed to be the source of this bad blood?

 Answer: Dupri said he was the best producer in the game

 Following this claim, Dupri said exclusively that he was better than Dr.Dre and Timbaland.
-Both producers, along with rappers Eminem and Xzibit, then set about releasing "diss" tracks about Dupri (one such song, Canibitch, portrays Dr.Dre kicking Dupri to death!).
+Both producers, along with rappers Eminem and Xzibit, then set about releasing "diss" tracks about Dupri (one such song, "Canibitch", portrays Dr.Dre kicking Dupri to death!).

-Nevertheless, the arrogant producer moved away from this feud, and focussing more closely on his music, established himself over the next few years by working with artists such as Mariah Carey, Usher and Ashanti.
+Nevertheless, the arrogant producer moved away from this feud, and focusing more closely on his music, established himself over the next few years by working with artists such as Mariah Carey, Usher and Ashanti.

 9. In 2003, up and coming rapper The Game began to grow in popularity.
 The idea was to set him up as the protégé of established artist, 50 Cent.
 However, The Game's lack of co-operation and seeming lack of respect soon caused tension.
 What was the name of group, co-founded by 50 Cent, which was heavily involved in this feud?